ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 the Passport Visa Assertion Source and the [Passport Broker](#passport-broker).
-These mechanisms are unspecified by the scope of this specification except that they MUST adhere to security and privacy best practices, such as those outlined in the GA4GH AAI Specification, in their handling of user sessions, Passport assertions, tokens and related data.
+These mechanisms are unspecified by the scope of this specification except that they MUST adhere to security and privacy best practices, such as those outlined in the GA4GH AAI Specification, in their handling of protocols, Passport assertions, tokens and related data.
 The flow between these components (represented by black arrows) MAY not be direct or conversely services shown as being separate MAY be combined into one service.
 For example, some